Quasa

 Innovation

-handshakes, politeness and courtesy for a good workplace cultureIt is no secret that businesses with well-organized and positive cultures innovate more and better than those without such cultures.
+How Workplace Culture Can Lead to Improved Performance and Better ResultsIt is no secret that businesses with well-organized and positive cultures innovate more and better than those without such cultures.
 How so?
-Today, if companies want to stay competitive on the market, they simply have to invent and offer original products and services.
-Managers encourage employees to brainstorm, share, innovate without any restraints.
+In 2026, if companies want to stay competitive on the market, they simply have to invent and offer original products and services.
+Managers encourage employees to brainstorm, share, and innovate without any restraints.

 Greater Profit